 Detoxification, or detox, from alcohol is the body’s way of ridding itself of alcohol after the individual stops using.
-The body has become accustomed to the presence of alcohol and has reached a tolerance for it; thus, a person with addiction drinks more and more to produce that effect of it.
+The body has become accustomed to the presence of alcohol and has developed a dependence on it.
 When the individual decides to stop drinking or is forced to stop for medical reasons, the sudden absence of alcohol sends the body into a tailspin of shock from withdrawal.
 Detox is not something to be taken lightly.

-If you or someone you love is suffering from addiction to alcohol and are looking for help, understand alcohol detox and why it’s important to seek professional help.
+If you or someone you love is suffering from addiction to alcohol and looking for help, understand the importance of professional alcohol detox.
 You are not alone, and many resources are available to get you the help you need.

 We can start you on the road to recovery.